-Chapter Ten summarises all available information on the fish community and composition in the Bay and Lagoon, as deduced from both seine and gill net surveys, and presents results from a surf zone fish monitoring survey initiated in 2005.
+Chapter Nine summarises all available information on the fish community and composition in the Bay and Lagoon, as deduced from both seine and gill net surveys, and presents results from a surf zone fish monitoring survey initiated in 2005.
 In 2014 this survey was expanded to include Danger Bay.

-Chapter Eleven provides detailed information on the status of key bird species utilising the offshore islands around Saldanha Bay and both resident and migrant waders utilising the feeding grounds in Langebaan Lagoon as well as providing an indication of the national importance of the area for birds.
+Chapter Ten provides detailed information on the status of key bird species utilising the offshore islands around Saldanha Bay as well as providing an indication of the national importance of the area for birds.

-Chapter Twelve summarise available information of marine alien species known to be present in Saldanha Bay and Langebaan Lagoon as well as trends in their distribution and abundance.
+Chapter Eleven summarise available information of marine alien species known to be present in Saldanha Bay and Langebaan Lagoon as well as trends in their distribution and abundance.

-Chapter Thirteen provides a tabulated summary of the key changes detected in each parameter covered in this report and assigns a health status rank to each.
+Chapter Twelve provides a tabulated summary of the key changes detected in each parameter covered in this report and assigns a health status rank to each.
 This chapter also provides recommendations for future environmental monitoring for the Bay and of management measures that ought to be adopted in the future.

-1.3 What's new in the 2014 Edition of the State of the Bay report
+1.3 What's new in the 2016 Edition of the State of the Bay report